JoK3rLeE/Asus-S510UQ-BQ178T/README.md

     Changed System Product name to MacBookPro15,1
     Revert changes that causes kernel panic when rebuild kext cache.

-# SSDT Patch
+# DGPU Disable on MacOS 10/ 11
+If you use the machine for dual OS (Windows+ macOS), you are advised to use Spoof-SSDT [(refer to Dortania OpenCore Guide)](https://dortania.github.io/OpenCore-Install-Guide/extras/spoof.html#windows-gpu-selection) and disable/ delete SSDT-NoHybGfx.aml

-For SSDT-NoHybGfx dsl patch, [refer to ACPI folder.](https://github.com/JoK3rLeE/Asus-S510UQ-BQ178T/blob/Big-Sur/ACPI%20/SSDT-NoHybGfx.dsl)
+if use MacOS only, SSDT-NoHybGfx.aml patch is included. [refer to ACPI folder.](https://github.com/JoK3rLeE/Asus-S510UQ-BQ178T/blob/Big-Sur/ACPI%20/SSDT-NoHybGfx.dsl)

 # CFG Lock Offset
 CFG MUST BE Unlock to avoid **[EB|#LOG:EXITBS:START]** Issue in OpenCore, Of course you can ignore CFG lock but there's a chance to causes kernel panic when update OS.
 Make sure you enable AppleCpuPmCfgLock and AppleXcpmCfgLock in config before boot up the OC.